glo-stick/pie-rat/README.md

 # PieRat
-**Yet another multi session Windows RAT for administrating multiple clients via a Telegram bot.**
+**A multi session Windows RAT for administrating multiple clients via a Telegram bot.**
 ---

 Please star, and join our Discord for support!